DevExpress-Examples/asp-net-mvc-uploadcontrol-upload-files/Readme.md

 }).GetHtml()
 ```

 Create a button and handle its client-side `Click` event.
-In the hanlder, call the upload control's `Upload` method to post the selected file to the server memory.
+In the hanlder, call the upload control's `Upload` method to post the selected file to the server's memory.

 ```js
 function OnClick(s, e) {